Mithgol/node-uue/README.md

 ## Using the UUE module

-When you `require()` the installed module, you get an object that has the following method:
+When you `require()` the installed module, you get an object that has the following methods:

 ### encode(encodeSource, encodeOptions)